deterministicpolynomial/deterministicpolynomial.github.io/_posts/2025-04-08-what-is-a-proof.md

+---
+title: "What Is a Proof?
+CS Fundamentals Part 2"
+date: 2025-04-07
+tags: [CS Fundamentals]
+---

 # What Is a Proof?
-(And What Makes It Rigorous?)
 CS Fundamentals Part 2

 Welcome back to the CS Fundamentals series!
 In [Part 1]([2025-04-07-what-is-discrete-math.md](https://deterministicpolynomial.github.io/2025/04/07/what-is-discrete-math.html)), we took a look at discrete mathematics — the language of computer science.
 We explored how CS problems are built on **discrete structures** like graphs, sets, and logic.
 This time, we’re diving into something equally foundational: **proofs**.